Sinus Tarsi Syndrome

 Clinical Presentation of Sinus Tarsi Impingement

 Patients with sinus tarsi syndrome present with pain in the front and outside of the ankle (anterolateral ankle).
 Symptoms are often aggravated by standing or walking.
 Pain may be quite localized.
 The pain can develop slowly over time, or it may be precipitated by a period of increased activity.
-It is important to rule out other more specific causes of pain in this area of the ankle (peroneal tendinitis, anterior process fracture of the calcaneus, tarsal coalition, stress fractures, etc.)
+It is important to rule out other specific causes of pain in this area of the ankle (peroneal tendinitis, anterior process fracture of the calcaneus, tarsal coalition, stress fractures, etc.)

 Physical Examination of Sinus Tarsi impingement